Peculiar behaviour of RichEdit when text begins with a table

 5) It is questionable whether the situation couldn't be improved by introducing another special pseudo-character which would correspond to the beginning of a table.
 This would allow to distinguish between the position just before the table and at the beginning of its first cell and could remove some of the current irregularities like inserting a paragraph before the table at text beginning.
 Also, in-table and cross-table selection would be easy to distinguish (cross-table selection would start before the "table beginning" character whereas in-table selection starting with first cell would start after it) and RichTxt::Paint wouldn't have to be patched at all.

-#3 Updated by Tomas Rylek over 8 years ago
+#3 Updated by Tomas Rylek about 10 years ago

 - Status changed from Ready for QA to Rejected